Aspergillus calidoustus

 Aspergillus calidoustus is a species of fungus in the section Ustus, which grows at 37 °C (formerly called A. ustus, a species that fails to grow at 37 °C) and exhibits high minimal inhibitory concentrations to azoles.
 It is considered an agent of opportunistic infection.

 Laboratory identification

 Colonies can appear white and progress to brownish-yellow.
 Curved conidiophores and Hülle cells can be identified.
 The conidia are echinulated (spiny).

+Survival in outer space

+A. calidoustus has been found to survive conditions resembling the surface of Mars, which poses contamination risks for future missions.